Brazil travel advice

 Tipping for good service is an accepted fact.
 Amounts are obviously discretionary.

 The Brazilian currency is the real.
 ATMs are widespread, especially in the major cities.
 Most machines take all credit cards, as well as Cirrus and Plus cards.
 Visa and Mastercard are widely accepted, as are bank debit cards.
-If you want to bring traveler's cheques, they should be in US dollars.
+If you want to bring traveler's checks, they should be in US dollars.

 Our certified country specialists can advise on any safety concerns you may have.
 For current information, please refer to the State Department website.